This page provides more information on how the newborn blood spot screening programme is managed and run.

-Who gets newborn blood spot screening and how does it work?
+Who gets newborn blood spot screening?

 Every baby is offered newborn blood spot screening, which is also known as the heel prick test.
 Ideally this occurs between 96 to 120 hours of life (or four to five completed days).
 Day of birth is day zero.